-There are five ASTs that serve emergency generators associated with telecommunications equipment.
-This equipment is owned by several different telecommunications companies who have established spill reporting policies posted on the exterior of their properties.
+There are multiple ASTs that serve emergency generators associated with equipment is owned by telecommunications equipment.
+This several different telecommunications companies who have established spill reporting policies posted on the exterior of their properties.
+Refer to Table 4-1 for a list of notifications for each telecommunication company.
+There are two GBTs that serve emergency generators located at the two Abound Credit Union buildings.
 EMD does not have access to this equipment and can only report observed discharges.